Th3-Al7ha10/Python-Projects-Level-1/README.md

 # Python-Projects-Level-1

- In this file, it is proposed simple scripts that any beginner in python should realize.
+ In this repository, it is proposed simple scripts that any beginner in python should realize.